 It is surprising that even people who are firmly planted in suburbia want small flocks for their backyards, either for the novelty or just to get those fresh eggs for themselves.

 but any new chicken buyers have to get their chickens from somewhere, and that somewhere could be your property.

 If you take the time to raise chickens and prepare them for rehoming, you could earn a profitable reputation as the chicken seller in your local area.

-Chicks, adults and all of the associated items that needed for their care could be part of this side hustle.
+Chicks, adults, and all of the associated items that are needed for their care could be part of this side hustle.

 Sell fertilized eggs…